 1. Let your guests know it is a picnic-style wedding

-Wedding invitations are the first and foremost thing which give your guests an idea about the wedding theme.
+Wedding invitations are the first and foremost thing that gives your guests an idea about the wedding theme.
 Choose a wedding invitation that shows the theme of your wedding.
 Or better yet, mention on the actual invitation that it is a picnic-style wedding!
 They will have a better understanding of what to expect.

 2. Decide if you’ll want it indoor or outdoor

-You still have an option to host your picnic-style wedding indoors!
+You still have an option to host your picnic-style wedding indoors (or at a venue!)
 If you rent a space that has wide clear windows, it will protect you from the weather – and you can still do a picnic even in the winter!
 Actually, a picnic indoors by the fireplace right where the open windows look at the snowfall is something very non-traditional and magical!

 3. Pick a private and fun location

-Why we suggest a more private location is because picnics can be more intimate that a sit down wedding.
+We suggest a more private location because picnics can be more intimate / micro than a sit-down wedding.
 You and your guests have your legs crossed and sitting on the floor/ground.

 As mentioned earlier, don’t limit the “picnic-style wedding” to the outdoors only.
 This can be successfully executed indoors as well.

 PRO TIP: Even if you plan for a micro wedding, consider hiring a photographer or a videographer to capture your day.
 You still want these moments captured beautifully, and only pro photogs and videogs can do that!
-There are many photographers that offer an elopement/destination/travel packages!
+Many photographers offer elopement/destination/travel packages!